|We are a filmmaking organisation specialising in information, documentary and arts films.

 People and groups we work with

-We work with a wide range of people and communities - including those who are vulnerable and hard to reach: multicultural groups, children/young people, older people, disabled people and those with long term illnesses, people with learning disabilities, people who use mental health services and support, people who use drug and alcohol support services, lesbian and gay and single sex support groups.
+We work with a wide range of people and communities - including those who are vulnerable and hard to reach: multicultural groups, children/young people, older people, disabled people and those with long term illnesses, people with learning difficulties, people who use mental health services and support, people who use drug and alcohol support services, lesbian and gay and single sex support groups.

 We also provide a service for Filmmaking with Businesses & their Local Communities >>